-Canberra Museum and Gallery is excited to partner with Australian Parliament House in the presentation of this revealing exhibition in association with the 30th anniversary of Australian Parliament House.
+Canberra Museum and Gallery is delighted to partner with Australian Parliament House and the National Archives of Australia to present this revealing exhibition.

 Michael Nelson Jagamara (born 1945)